If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 You use adjustable dumbbells in the same way you use regular dumbbells once you remove them from their stand.
 While on the stand, the exact design varies, however for most of them you twist or rotate a dial or the handle to change the weight.
 Switching between weights is typically very easy with adjustable dumbbells.

 Adjustable dumbbells are not inexpensive, because you're purchasing multiple pairs of dumbbells in one machine.
 They vary in price wildly depending on how much weight you're buying and how many different weight options they come with.
 High-end options can cost as much as $500-$700, while more affordable options can cost as little as $80-$100.

-Updates: This review was last updated on June 8, 2022, at which time we added additional product photos and new frequently asked questions.
+Updates: This review was last updated on July 6, 2022, at which time we added the Ativafit Adjustable Dumbbells to the third slot after a SPY editor concluded a month of testing.
+Before that, on June 8, 2022, we added additional product photos and new frequently asked questions.
 Previously, on May 18, we added new dumbbell reviews and information about our testing process for the weights included in this piece.
 We removed some products after narrowing down our top choices and added in Bowflex’s 1090 adjustable dumbbells as well as ProForm’s Select-a-Weight dumbbells.
 Based on our latest testing, we kept the Bowflex 553 SelectTech dumbbells as our “Best Overall” option.
 We also moved the Core Home Fitness adjustable dumbbells to the “Runner Up” spot because of how impressed we were by their durable, smooth design and user-friendly functionality during testing.